ampribe/ampribe/README.md

 Hi, I'm Andrew.
-I'm currently a senior at UChicago studying computer science and statistics.
+I'm a senior at UChicago studying computer science and statistics.
 I'm currently interested in Python internals and computer systems.

 <!--
 **ampribe/ampribe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.